eHarmony Reviews - 2022

 Below we have compiled an in depth look at eHarmony, including its cost, features, our summary and reviews from other users.

-Reviewer: 30 year old Male who lives in the south of England.
+BIO: 30 year old Male who lives in the south of England

 eHarmony is one of the biggest and most popular online dating sites in the world.
 It boasts 4.5 million+ UK members (60 million globally) and is designed to match single men and women with the aim of establishing long term relationships.